Find out more about your tenancy, your handbook, finding a smaller home, changing your tenancy and information about mutual exchanges.

 Do I need insurance on my property?

 For the majority of properties, we are responsible for insuring the structure of your home against major risks such as fire, flood, subsidence and storm damage.
-Insurance does not cover the cost of replacing elements that are damaged as a result of ‘wear and tear’.See more
+Insurance does not cover the cost of replacing elements that are damaged as a result of ‘wear and tear’ or your contents.See more

 Considering taking in a lodger?